Partial Identification in Matching Models for the Marriage Market: Identification

-The above methodology remains valid under various classes of nonparametric restrictions on $\{\Delta F_x\}_{x\in \mathcal{X}}$, which can be simply imposed on $\{\Delta \bar{F}^U_x\}_{x\in \mathcal{X}}$ as linear constraints.
-In particular, in our simulations and empirical application, we will consider the following restrictions (not necessarily all maintained simultaneously): \begin{assumption}{\normalfont({\itshape Nonparametric assumptions on $\{\Delta F_x\}_{x\in \mathcal{X}}$})} \begin{enumerate} \item[5.1.] $\Delta \epsilon_i$ is independent of $X_i$, i.e.,
+As shown by Theorem 1 of \hyperlink{Torgo}{Torgovitsky (2019)}, the above methodology remains valid under various classes of nonparametric restrictions on $\{\Delta F_x\}_{x\in \mathcal{X}}$, which can be simply imposed on $\{ \Delta \bar{F}_x\}_{x\in \mathcal{X}}$ as linear constraints.
+In particular, in the simulations of Appendix \MYref{simulations} and the empirical application, we explore the identifying power of the following restrictions (not necessarily all maintained simultaneously): \begin{assumption}{\normalfont({\itshape Nonparametric assumptions on $\{\Delta F_x\}_{x\in \mathcal{X}}$})} \begin{enumerate} \item[5.1.] $\Delta \epsilon_i$ is independent of $X_i$. \item[5.2.]
+Conditional on $X_i$ and for each $l\in \{1,...,d\}$, $\Delta \epsilon_{i,l}$ has a distribution symmetric at $0$. \item[5.3.]
+Conditional on $X_i$, $\{\Delta \epsilon_{i,l}\}_{l\in\{1,...,d\}}$ are identically distributed. \item[5.4.]
+Conditional on $X_i$, $\{\Delta \epsilon^y_{i}\}_{y\in \mathcal{Y}_0}$ are identically distributed. \end{enumerate} \end{assumption} In Appendix \MYref{Torgo_formal}, we provide a formal statement of Theorem 1 of \hyperlink{Torgo}{Torgovitsky (2019)} and a list of nonparametric distributional assumptions on the taste shock differences that can be generally accommodated.
+Finally, Appendix \MYref{example_LP} contains an example of a linear program to solve.